 FOREIGN INVESTORS OBTAINING RESIDENCE VISAS IN SPAIN

-In its Articles 61 to 76 of the Spanish Act 14 of 27 September 2013 on the support and internationalisation of entrepreneurs measures are provided to facilitate the following persons entering and staying in Spain for reasons of economic interest: (i) investors, price (ii) entrepreneurs, purchase (iii) highly skilled professionals, (iv) researchers and (v) workers who relocate within the same company or group of companies.
+In its Articles 61 to 76 of the Spanish Act 14 of 27 September 2013 on the support and internationalisation of entrepreneurs measures are provided to facilitate the following persons entering and staying in Spain for reasons of economic interest: (i) investors, there (ii) entrepreneurs, recipe (iii) highly skilled professionals, (iv) researchers and (v) workers who relocate within the same company or group of companies.

 In the case of investors, all foreigners can obtain a residence visa if they make a significant investment, being understood that the investment is made under the following circumstances: